ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 	2. Review the metrics_summary.csv file.
 What was the total number of reads in this sample?
 	3. Use `head` to look at the first few lines of the files under raw_feature_bc_matrix and filtered_feature_bc_matrix.
 See if you can determine the difference between the raw and filtered results.

 In the interest of time, the dataset we use for this step is a small subset of the original data.
-The cellranger summary file is [here](fullset_web_summary.html)
+The cellranger summary file for the full dataset is [here](fullset_web_summary.html)

 ---